SQL Database

 Adding an email alias

-To add an email alias to an account, run the following SQL statements:
+To add an alias to an existing account:

 INSERT INTO emails (name, address, type) VALUES ('<ACCOUNT_NAME>', '<EMAIL_ALIAS>', 'alias')

-Alternatively, you could designate the postmaster account as the catch-all address for the example.org domain by adding @example.org as an email alias for the postmaster account:
+Alternatively, the postmaster account can be configured as the catch-all recipient for example.org by adding @example.org as an alias:

 INSERT INTO emails (name, address, type) VALUES ('postmaster', '@example.org', 'alias')